 An audible in and out click is also a nice added feature that not many modern fly reels come out with these days.

 These fly reels are available in a 2/3 weight all the way up to 10/12 weights.
 The larger fly reels are a little more expensive selling for $99 but they are still great value for money regardless.

-See our full Echo Ion Reel Review here.
+Take a look at our full Echo Ion fly reel review here.